-2. Plaintiff asserts claims for business interruption insurance coverage under "all-risk" commercial property insurance issued and sold to them by the Defendant NOVA.
-Under longstanding and bedrock principles of insurance law, Plaintiff is entitled to payment under those policies for business income losses suffered as a direct result of state, municipal and local executive shutdown orders and restrictive executive reopening orders ("Closure Orders") that caused direct physical loss or damage to its property by physically impairing, detrimentally altering, and rendering it nonfunctional or only partially functional as the business and institution it was formerly.
+- 1. Reggie's is a small business operating two successful establishments featuring live music, food, and beverages in the Chicago area, a Music Joint and a Rock Club. - 2.
+Plaintiffs assert claims for business interruption insurance coverage under "all-risk" commercial property insurance issued and sold to them by the Defendant Cincinnati.
+Under longstanding and bedrock principles of insurance law, Plaintiffs are entitled to payment under those policies for business income losses suffered as a direct result of state, municipal and local executive shutdown orders and restrictive executive reopening orders ("Closure Orders") that caused direct physical loss or damage to their properties by physically impairing, detrimentally altering, and rendering them nonfunctional or only partially functional as the businesses and institutions they were formerly.